Developing these three essential negotiation skills will give you the confidence to successfully negotiate any agreement.

 To be an effective negotiator, you must know the other party.
 Spend time researching them to understand their needs and opportunities.
 Get to know their industry and market (if you are negotiating with a business) and uncover their strengths and weaknesses.
 Think about what their objectives may be for coming to the table with you.
 Where are areas that they bring value to you, and where you bring value to them?

 Also, prepare a list of questions that you can bring to the negotiation table with you.
 The objective of these questions will help you either validate your research or improve your understanding of the other party.
 You might ask something like, “What are some of your concerns that I have not yet addressed?”

 Step 3: Create

 Think about as many different alternatives to your best-case scenario as you can.
-What are some possible counter offers the other party might make?
+What is some possible counter offers the other party might make?
 In what areas might they have concerns?
 Also, think about the concessions you are willing and able to make.

 2. Emotional Intelligence

 Emotional intelligence is an exceedingly important skill to have in just about every aspect of your life and, as a negotiation skill, there is no exception.